Examples

 1. Start the Application (locally or online)

-2. In the Data Selection, use the Testdata
+2. In the Data Selection, click the Testdata-tab, select Transcriptomics, and click "Upload test data"

 3. We want to use all the data, so we will not filter the data.
-Hence, directly click "Start the Journey"
+Hence, directly click "Go to Preprocessing"

-7. Download the data and code by clicking on Get underlying R code and data under Volcanot plot padj
+6. Download the data and code by clicking on Get underlying R code and data

 Anything not mentioned here can be left as default.
 Below you can find a slide show of the steps to follow: